Breakthrough/PySceneDetect/.github/ISSUE_TEMPLATE/scenedetect_app.md

 **Environment:**

 The operating system and how you installed PySceneDetect may be relevant to the issue.
-Please run `scenedetect version --all` and copy the output here, or provide other details on how PySceneDetect was installed.
+Please run `scenedetect version` and copy the output here, or provide other details on how PySceneDetect was installed.

 **Media/Files:**